CodeITForFun/hide-and-seek/README.md

-# Hide and Seek - Plugin by Ragy 🔴
+# Hide and Seek - Plugin by Ragy - Development has been paused!
 Basic and simple minecraft hide and seek plugin

   | 🟠 = Plugin is in beta         |